 Continue development of northwest Plymouth as it progresses, continue planning and construction of the Northwest Greenway and park system amenities.

 Collaborate with City EQC, watershed commissions, and district to ensure effective progress on water quality mandates.
 Continue energy conservation efforts in city buildings and promote recycling.
 Explore efforts to reduce the city's carbon footprint.

 Continue proactive policing strategies with a focus on traffic safety, including crash reduction, using technology and collaboration to promote and enhance livability.
 Build on the successes of fire prevention and fire service programs for a safe community.

 Ensure that the city can protect and enhance the useful life of city assets (streets, utilities, parks, trails, facilities and fleet).
 Continue to monitor financial resources and economic conditions, and consider timing with regard to infrastructure needs as identified in the Capital Improvement Plan.

 Continue to carefully consider land use related to development and redevelopment to ensure a well planned community with a varied tax base.
 Build on Plymouth Proud business initiatives.

 Develop a Renewed Vision for City Center.

 Explore options for continued development and redevelopment of City Center.
 This would include placemaking efforts, beautification, and safety.
 Pursue public-private partnerships to bring additional community activities/uses to City Center.

-Download the 2019 City Council Goals (PDF).
-Each year the City Council also identifies legislative priorities (PDF), controlled by state lawmakers, that affect local government.
-The city will work with state lawmakers to share information about how each of the legislative priorities affect local government and the services that the city provides.
+Each year the City Council identifies legislative priorities, controlled by state lawmakers, that affect local government.
+The city works with state lawmakers to share information about how each of the legislative priorities affect local government and the services that the city provides.